-A forward model was used to simulate body-surface potentials in a normal case and in the case with locally changed repolarization of the ventricles.
-An analytically defined ventricular model was formed by several ellipsoids (Szathmáry et al. 1980) and up to five layers with different AP characteristics were defined in the ventricular walls and in the septum for repolarization simulation.
-Realistic AP shapes as measured in canine left ventricular wedge preparation (Yan et al. 1998) were adopted.
-Experimentally observed distribution of AP durations and their transmural dispersion of about 40 ms were adhered to (Li et al. 1998).
+A forward model was used to simulate body surface potentials in a normal case and in the case with locally changed repolarization of the ventricles.
+An analytically defined ventricular model was formed by several ellipsoids (Szathmáry et al. 1998) and up to five layers with different AP characteristics were defined in the ventricular walls and in the septum for repolarization simulation.
+Realistic AP shapes and durations as measured in canine left ventricular wedge preparation (Yan et al. 1998) were adopted.
+Transmural dispersion of AP durations was about 40 ms. Similar transmural AP heterogeneity was observed in isolated human myocytes (Li et al. 1998).
 A cellular automaton was employed to simulate cardiac depolarization-repolarization process.

 Ischemic lesions were simulated by shortening the AP duration by up to 20 % from the normal values.
-Three regions of changed AP, typical of stenosis of the main coronary vessels were defined (Fig. 1.): A - in the antero-septal part of the left ventricle near theapex, supplied by left anterior descending coronary artery, LAD; P - in the postero-lateral part of the left ventricle (LV) close to the heart base and supplied by circumflex coronary artery, Cx; I - inferior, in mid postero-septal part of the left and right ventricle (LV, RV) supplied by the right coronary artery, RCA.
-In each region, small and medium subendocardial lesions and large transmural lesions (comprising 3-4 %, 6-8 % or 10-12 % of the ventricular volume, respectively) were simulated and marked by numbers 1, 2 or 3.
-Similarly, small subepicardial lesions (marked as AE, PE and IE) were defined in the same three regions.
+Three regions of changed AP, typical for stenosis of the main coronary vessels were defined (Fig. 1.): A - in the antero-septal part of the left ventricle near the apex, supplied by left anterior descending coronary artery, LAD; P - in the postero-lateral part of the left ventricle (LV) close to the heart base and supplied by circumflex coronary artery, Cx; I - inferior, in mid postero-septal part of the left and right ventricle (LV, RV) supplied by